 Grants and Sponsored Programs

-- To maintain a current online bibliography of funding agencies.
+Maintaining a current online bibliography of funding agencies.

 Some specific services are:

-- Providing information regarding grant opportunities;
+Providing information regarding grant opportunities;

-- Assisting in the development of budgets for grant and contract proposals;
+Assisting in the development of budgets for grant and contract proposals;

-- Assisting with the internal proposal routing and approval process;
+Assisting with the internal proposal routing and approval process;

-- Providing the Principal Investigator / Project Director with the applicable regulations, policies, and procedures pertaining to the administration of sponsored projects.
+Providing the Principal Investigator/Project Director with the applicable regulations, policies, and procedures pertaining to the administration of sponsored projects.

-- Facilitates the internal and external contract approval process;
+2. Facilitating the internal and external contract approval process;

-- Set up new awards within the university and Southern University System;
+3. Setting up new awards within the university and Southern University System;

-- Oversee the closeout process for all sponsored projects.
+5. Overseeing the closeout process for all sponsored projects.

 Grant Writing Tips